Gulftainer CEO Peter Richards

-With a seagoing background and 36 years of expertise in the operation and management of Ports and Container Terminals, CEO Peter Richards talks with CEO Today about Gulftainer and becoming one of the most productive port operators and third-party logistics providers worldwide.
+With a seagoing background and 36 years of expertise in the operation and management of Ports and Container Terminals, Group Chief Executive Officer of Gulftainer Peter Richards talks with CEO Today about Gulftainer and becoming one of the most productive port operators and third-party logistics providers worldwide.

 You’ve been with Gulftainer since 1987; clearly, a lot has changed, but what stands out for you as the most significant change in this time?

 The last 36 years have seen tremendous improvements in so many areas of the Ports and Shipping Industry, but what obviously stands out the most are the technological advances in Port equipment and I.T.
 It’s hard to realize that when l first started as a Superintendent in 1987 at Khorfakkan, everything was done by hand.
 There was no reliable internet.
 There were no mobile phones.
 Faxes and telex were the main communication apparatus, and the “new” computers were large ugly beasts taking up most of a desk – oh my god!
 It really brings home how long l have been involved in this industry as one has to add the 12 years previous to my joining G.T. when l was sailing the seas as an officer on Merchant vessels carrying similar versions of the cargoes we now handle in our ports.